 The aim of the Approved Engine Course (AEC) Part 1 is to enable students to be able to complete all the necessary checks and action required to keep the engine operating when the boat is being used, giving seafarers the initial education and training in basic marine engineering meeting the Knowledge, Understanding and Proficiency (KUP) requirements set out by the UK’s Maritime Coastguard Agency.

-Over the 4-day duration, course delegates will be working towards mastering skills through a variety of activities including classroom activities and practical application.
+Over the 5-day duration, course delegates will be working towards mastering skills through a variety of activities including classroom activities and practical application.

-A typical class will have 16 delegates, and they will all study theory together- but will be halved to 8 in practical activities to ensure the instructor can give everyone the assistance they need.
+A typical class will have maximum 6 delegates, and they will all study theory together – but may be placed into smaller groups when taking part in practical activities to ensure the instructor can give everyone the assistance they need.